Montgomery St. Peter Montgomery St. Peter

 Dry vs Wet Season

 The Dry Season.
 A period lasting from May through October.
 It’s characterized by calm seas, clear water, little rain and cooler temperatures.
-Peak whale migration happens between May to September.
+Peak whale migration happens between May and September.

 Underwater Photography